isomerpages/enterprisesg-switch/_flagship/SLINGSHOT/SLINGSHOT 2022 Top 10 Finalists.md

 **Chris** is a (company description), and will win a Startup SG Grant of S$200,000 (in addition to the Startup SG Grant of S$50,000 for being a Domain winner), and 18 months worth of rent-free space at JTC Launchpad.

-We would like to also congratulate **Brian Pte Ltd** and **dababy foundations** for clinching the 1st runner up and 2nd runner up respectively.
+We would like to also congratulate **Brian Pte Ltd** and **dababy foundations** for clinching the 1st Runner Up and 2nd Runner Up respectively.

 ## **Top 10 Grand Finalists**
 Congratulations to the Top 10 Grand Finalists from SLINGSHOT 2022.
 They were selected from a cohort of over 3600 applications from 150 countries to emerge top in their domains!